-5) Your pitch must include the contest hashtag #FaithPitch as well as the correct hashtags for your age group, genre, and whether or not it's fiction or non-fiction.
+5) Your pitch must include the contest hashtag #FaithPitch as well as at least one additional hashtags for either your age group, genre, and category (fiction or non-fiction).
 The hashtag (#) is necessary to organize the pitches by category for industry pros looking for specific types of titles.

 6) Review the hashtag list regularly and carefully to see what genres and age groups to use.
-We will update this as needed throughout the year.
+We will update this as needed.

 7) Do NOT Attach Photos/Graphics/Illustrations/Art, unless you're an author-illustrator pitching an unpublished picture book or graphic novel (only 1 image for picture books & graphic novels are allowed).
-No links to and no ads for services, published books, storytelling platforms, writing groups, etc.
+No links and no ads for services, published books, storytelling platforms, writing groups, etc.

 9) Hearts=favorites/likes and are only to be used by the industry pros when they desire to see more from an author.
 You can quote (QT) or retweet (RT) with a comment to show support of a friend or a particular pitch.

 10) If you receive a heart (favorite/like) by an agent or editor, RESEARCH them prior to sending your query.
 Do your due diligence by finding them in the 2021 Christian Market Guide, Google the company, visit the company website and view their submissions guidelines.
 Make sure they’re legitimate BEFORE you send a reply to someone requesting your work.
 You don’t have to submit to anyone if you don’t want to work with them.